shabin5785/react-notes/Notes_1.md

 - REST is very verbose.
 Like to find comments of a post of a user, we usually make three rest requests.
 A user fetch req, a user posts fetch request based on userid and a comment fetch request for a post of a user.
 Also during this process we end up receiving a bunch of data taht we dont care about and have to discard

 - Graphql is a unified interface for getting data.
 It exposes a single end point, against which we can make a query or a mutation .The request is specified in JSON object

+- so graphql need only one query to fetch all comments.
+Also we tell graphql what fields to return.
+Like a db query for rest end points.